arijitdey22/arijitdey22.github.io/_pages/about.md

 <p>
   I am a second-year Ph.D. student in the
   <a href="https://stat.duke.edu" target="_blank">Department of Statistical Science</a> at Duke University, with a strong research focus on
   <strong>Bayesian statistics and modeling</strong>.
-Currently I am exploring topics on Bayesian Optimization with <a href = "https://sites.google.com/view/simonmak/home">Prof. Simon Mak</a> and Bayesian Clustering with <a href="https://scholars.duke.edu/person/Amy.Herring">Prof. Amy Herring</a>.
+Currently I am exploring topics on Bayesian Optimization with <a href = "https://sites.google.com/view/simonmak/home">Prof. Simon Mak</a>.
 </p>

 <p>